 A wad of paper made sharp contact with the back of his head.
 Had to be Zim.

-He was betting on "all the way".
+He was betting he could manage "all the way".

 He was succeeding.